Markit presses on with IPO, interviews banks -sources

 Markit’s ownership structure and customer base could make selecting underwriters for the IPO tricky, the sources said.

 Private equity firm General Atlantic bought a 7.5 percent stake in Markit for $250 million in January 2010.
-The majority of Markit is controlled by banks including Goldman, JPMorgan Chase and Bank of America.
+The majority of Markit is controlled by banks including Goldman, JPMorgan Chase (JPM.N) and Bank of America (BAC.N).
 Markit’s customers also include these banks, which use the firm’s financial data and trade processing services primarily for the credit market.

 Markit will have to walk a fine line when choosing banks to avoid upsetting its owners and customers, the sources said.